apply for grants and scholarships

 The Foresters Fund is not designed to fund:

-• Professional continuing education programs with primary audience of forester and natural resources professionals that are typically supported by a participation fee and have CFEs available.
+• Professional programs with primary audiences of forester and natural resources professionals that are typically supported by a participation fee and have CFEs available.
+Including state society annual meetings and associated events.

 • USDA Forest Service and other federal speaker expenses.